 High school senior graduates with a 4.0 grade point average (GPA) will wear a black and gold stole.
 Senior graduates with a 3.85 to 3.99 GPA will wear a white cord.
 Senior graduates who have achieved 15 or more college credit hours will wear a red cord.
 Senior graduates who have achieved completor status in a CTE Pathway will wear a silver cord.
-Stoles and cords are the property of the school and must be returned to the office following the graduation ceremony.
+Stoles are the property of the school and must be returned to the office following the graduation ceremony.
+Students may keep the cords.
 All seniors must check out with administration to receive their diploma.
-Cords and stoles may be purchased from the main office.
+Stoles may be purchased from the main office.